NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 easily applied by using the `scale_loss()` method provided by AMP.
 The scaling value to be used can be [dynamic](https://nvidia.github.io/apex/fp16_utils.html#apex.fp16_utils.DynamicLossScaler) or fixed.

-By default, the `train_fastpitch.sh` script will launch mixed precision training with Tensor Cores.
-You can change this behaviour by removing the `--amp-run` flag from the `train.py` script.
+By default, the `scripts/train.sh` script will run in full precision.To launch mixed precision training with Tensor Cores, either set env variable `AMP=true` when using `scripts/train.sh`, or add `--amp` flag when directly executing `train.py` without the helper script.

 To enable mixed precision, the following steps were performed:
 * Import AMP from APEX: